Rolling Process: Definition, Working Principle, Application, and Defects

 • Cluster rolling mills.

-In two high rolling mills, two rollers rotate in the opposite direction and the metal sheet is fed through it.
-Due to the push force from both rollers, the metal sheet deforms and makes thinner.
+In two high-rolling mills, two rollers rotate in the opposite direction and the metal sheet is fed through it.
+Due to the push force from both rollers, the metal sheet deforms and makes it thinner.

 rolling process